L1.9 Lottie’s ninth lesson on concepts

 “But surely that’s just because we grasp some sort of formula or pattern?”

 “Any such formula or pattern would have to be applied to each new instance.
 Think of the new instances as like our thought about ‘the next visitor to the Potting Shed’.
 We do not yet have that specific instance in mind.
-We cannot have a singular thought about it.
+We do not yet have a singular thought about it.
 We cannot name it!
-So we always encounter it de novo
+So we always encounter it de novo”

 Something begins to fizz in Lottie’s mind.
 It seems she is standing on some kind of precipice of thought.